ignalex/pi/data/README.md

 # data needed for PI
 - ferry timetable (Kurraba Point)
 - sunrise / sunset times for Sydney (for 2014 but doesn't change much)
-- config - basic configuration of all modules
+- config - configuration of all modules